-Sub-Grantee meetings are generally held twice a year and provide opportunities to share best practices and challenges.
-Discussions have focused on engaging community providers, identifying and supporting unaccompanied homeless youth, district training, and training opportunities for liaisons.
+Sub-Grantee meetings are held twice a year and provide opportunities to share best practices and challenges.
+Discussions have focused on engaging community providers, identifying and supporting unaccompanied homeless youth, district training, collaboration with MMEP and training opportunities for liaisons.

 Interagency collaboration has been critical to the implementation and identification both through the sub-grantees and at the SEA level.
-When McKinney-Vento was reauthorized in 2002 under the No Child Left Behind Act (NCLB), the state legislature established the McKinney-Vento Steering Committee with the express purpose of advising ESE on the implementation of the law.
+When McKinney-Vento was reauthorized in 2002 under the No Child Left Behind Act (NCLB), the state legislature established the McKinney-Vento Steering Committee with the express purpose of advising DESE on the implementation of the law.
 This Committee has continued to meet on a semi-annual basis since 2003 and serves as a sounding board of stakeholders for the MA EHCY.

 Describe the SEA’s programs for school personnel (including liaisons designated under section 722(g)(1)(J)(ii) of the McKinney-Vento Act, principals and other school leaders, attendance officers, teachers, enrollment personnel, and specialized instructional support personnel) to heighten the awareness of such school personnel of the specific needs of homeless children and youths, including such children and youths who are runaway and homeless youths.

-As with identification, ESE places an emphasis on informing a broad audience through a variety of mediums to increase the awareness of the needs of homeless children and youth and their educational rights.
+As with identification, DESE places an emphasis on informing a broad audience through a variety of mediums to increase the awareness of the needs of homeless children and youth and their educational rights.
 It has been the experience of the state coordinator that the more that is understood about the needs of homeless students and the importance of educational stability, the greater the acceptance of their educational rights that ensure that.
-As mentioned above, trainings range from half-day orientation sessions to regional and state roundtables to more local discussions of particular needs in an area.
+As mentioned above, trainings range from full-day orientation sessions, breakout sessions at state conferences (including Title I) to regional local discussions of particular needs in an area.
 Targeted training for front line staff such as enrollment staff, guidance and adjustment counselors and school nurses focus on red flags/ early warning indicators of homelessness.
 Webinars, online posting of information and online training opportunities are all designed to reach as broad an audience as possible.
 These strategies complement the more traditional outreach efforts of distributing posters and brochures wherever homeless families receive services or access resources.
 All outreach and training opportunities are open to the public including service providers and state agencies.

 Another opportunity to heighten awareness is seen in the hundreds of cases and informational calls the MA EHCY program receives.
 Staff intentionally walk liaisons and providers through cases to support their understanding of who is homeless, the needs of homeless families, how to assist homeless children accessing school, what their rights are, and suggest best practices in supporting them.

 Similarly, monitoring is approached as an opportunity to heighten awareness and improve the identification and support of homeless students.
-While the MA EHCY program is aligned with ESE’s LEA monitoring schedule for federal programs and efforts have been made to streamline the process making it less onerous on LEAs and possible to increase the number of LEAs monitored each year, the state coordinator continues to frame it as a tutorial whenever possible.
+The MA EHCY program is aligned with DESE’s LEA monitoring schedule for federal programs.
+The process has been streamlined making it less onerous on LEAs and increases the number of LEAs monitored each year.
+The state coordinator continues to frame it as a tutorial whenever possible.

 In addition to those efforts, the state coordinator participates on several commissions and advisory councils.
 Currently, these include but are not limited to the following:

-The state coordinator represents ESE on the Massachusetts Interagency Council on Housing and Homelessness and its Family Services sub-committee to ensure that homeless children and education are at the table.
+The state coordinator represents DESE on the Massachusetts Interagency Council on Housing and Homelessness and its Family Services sub-committee to ensure that homeless children and education are at the table.